ratokuzmanic/FESB.DataStructures/README.md

 # Data structures class solutions

-I am enrolled at [data structures class](https://nastava.fesb.unist.hr/nastava/predmeti/4565) as part of my Computer science education at local college [FESB](https://www.fesb.unist.hr/).
-These are my solutions to the assignments given at that very class and they will be uploaded as they are solved through the semester.
-All of the solutions will be reviewed and if needed revised by assistant professor.
+I was enrolled at [data structures class](https://nastava.fesb.unist.hr/nastava/predmeti/4565) as part of my Computer science education at local college [FESB](https://www.fesb.unist.hr/).
+These are my solutions to most of the assignments given at that very class.
+All solutions were reviewed by assistant professor.

 ===
 Class prerequirements: